lengstrom/falcon/README.md

 # Falcon

 Quick, flexible full text browsing history search in Chrome.
+Press `f` in the omnibar to activate!

 ## Examples